Questions To Ask A

 Click the tabs for some of the most common answers you’ll probably run into.

-It goes to an offshore team who reads a script.
+It goes to an offshore team that reads a script.

 It goes to an onshore team that has a wide range of technologies.